combined-technologies/technical-screen/README.md

 ### *Explanation:*

 For the first example, a capacity of 6 is sufficient:
 - At the first stop, the number of passengers inside the bus is 0.
-Then, 3 passengers enter the bus, and the total number inside the bus becomes 3.
+Then 3 passengers enter the bus, and the total number on the bus becomes 3.
 - At the second stop, 2 passengers exit the bus (1 passenger remains inside).
-Then, 5 passengers enter the bus.
+Then 5 passengers enter the bus.
 The total is now 6.
 - At the third stop, 4 passengers exit the bus (2 passengers remain inside).
-Then, 2 passengers enter the bus There are now 4 passengers inside the bus.
+Then 2 passengers enter the bus.
+There are now 4 passengers on the bus.
-- Finally, all the remaining passengers inside the bus exit at the last stop.
-There are no passengers in the bus now, in line with the constraints.
+- Finally, all the remaining passengers on the bus exit at the last stop.
+There are no passengers on the bus now, in line with the constraints.

-Since the number of passengers inside the bus never exceeds 6, a capacity of 6 is sufficient.
+Since the number of passengers on the bus never exceeds 6, a capacity of 6 is sufficient.